opensourcedesign/opensourcedesign.github.io/README.md

 3. Fill in the front matter with event details (`title`, `eventDate`, `status`, location, etc.)
 4. Or use the online form at [opensourcedesign.net/events/event-form/](https://opensourcedesign.net/events/event-form/), which opens a moderated pull request for you (handled by the same Cloudflare Worker as the job form)

-To update an existing event (fix details, mark it as cancelled), use the "Edit this event" link at the bottom of the event's page — it opens the same form prefilled, and submits a moderated pull request that updates the file in place.
+To update an existing event (fix details, mark it as cancelled), use the "Edit this event" link at the bottom of the event's page - it opens the same form prefilled, and submits a moderated pull request that updates the file in place.

 > **Announcements vs. write-ups:** add an `author` to the front matter to mark a page as a **write-up / recap**.
 Those entries get a "Recap" card (with a thumbnail pulled from the first image in the body) in the *Write-ups & Recaps* column on `/events/` and surface on the homepage.
 Pages without an `author` are treated as plain listings.
 Set `status` to `upcoming`/`started` to appear in the *Upcoming* list, or `past`/`cancelled` to move into the archive.
 >
-> **Add an `endDate` (a machine-readable date, e.g. `endDate: 2026-02-01`) to dated events.** Once that date passes, the event is automatically dropped from *Upcoming* and moved into *Past Events* even if its `status` still says `upcoming` — so a forgotten status never leaves a finished event sitting at the top of the page.
+> **Add an `endDate` (a machine-readable date, e.g. `endDate: 2026-02-01`) to dated events.** Once that date passes, the event is automatically dropped from *Upcoming* and moved into *Past Events* even if its `status` still says `upcoming` - so a forgotten status never leaves a finished event sitting at the top of the page.

 ### Updating Resources

-1. To add, change, or remove a curated tool or link, edit `data/resources.yaml` — each entry is a few YAML lines (`name`, `url`, optional `description` and extra `links`), grouped into categories.
+1. To add, change, or remove a curated tool or link, edit `data/resources.yaml` - each entry is a few YAML lines (`name`, `url`, optional `description` and extra `links`), grouped into categories.
 No HTML or template knowledge needed; the file's header comment documents the format.
-Non-Git users can use the [suggest form](https://opensourcedesign.net/resources/suggest/) instead (linked from the `/resources/` hub) — it opens a moderated pull request that inserts the entry into the right category, via the same Cloudflare Worker as the job form.
+Non-Git users can use the [suggest form](https://opensourcedesign.net/resources/suggest/) instead (linked from the `/resources/` hub) - it opens a moderated pull request that inserts the entry into the right category, via the same Cloudflare Worker as the job form.
 2. To add a talk, article, paper, or book to the **Bibliography**, add an entry to `data/bibliography.yaml`.
 3. Both lists render wherever their shortcode is placed in a page's Markdown: `{{</* resources */>}}` for the filterable directory (in `content/resources/links.md`) and `{{</* bibliography */>}}` for the bibliography (in `content/resources/bibliography.md`, with `heading="false"` since the page provides its own title).
 Move or copy a shortcode to relocate its list.
 4. New resource sub-pages (e.g. the guide texts proposed in issue #554) are Markdown files in `content/resources/` with `layout: resource-page` and a `weight` that controls their order on the `/resources/` hub.
-Two of the four proposed guides are still draft placeholders — fill in the body and remove `draft: true` to publish.
+Two of the four proposed guides are still draft placeholders - fill in the body and remove `draft: true` to publish.

 ### Editing an About Us Page

 1. Navigate to `content/about-us/`
-2. Edit the relevant Markdown file (`_index.md`, `manifesto.md`, `governance.md`, `by-laws.md`, `code-of-conduct.md`, `how-to-join.md`)
+2. Edit the relevant Markdown file (`_index.md`, `manifesto.md`, `governance.md`, `by-laws.md`, `code-of-conduct.md`)

 ### Further Documentation

-Additional contributor guides live in the [`docs/`](docs/) folder.
+Additional contributor guides live in the [`docs/`](docs/) folder - including the [moderation guide](docs/moderation-guide.md) for maintainers reviewing job, event, and resource submissions.

 ## Data Files